 What types of product liability claims do we handle?

-At Martinian & Associates, we handle virtually every type of product liability or defect claim.
+At Martinian Lawyers, we handle virtually every type of product liability or defect claim.
 Some of the most common product liability lawsuits we are available 24/7 to help with include:

 - Defective cars, trucks, motorcycles

 - Defective electronics or appliances